How to buy?

 = According to our expertise, not the artist’s signature.

-General conditions buyer
+Terms and conditions buyer

 The joint stock company Auction House Bernaerts JSC (hereafter BERNAERTS AUCTIONEERS) announces to the participants of the sale that the sale will be held according to the terms and conditions listed below and any participation in the auctions implies the unconditional acceptance of the present conditions of sale.